Curry: Types

 There are many varieties of curry.
 The choice of spices for each dish in traditional cuisine depends on regional cultural traditions and personal preferences.
 Such dishes have names such as dopiaza and rogan josh that refer to their ingredients, spicing, and cooking methods.
 Outside the Indian subcontinent, a curry is a dish from Southeast Asia which uses coconut milk and spice pastes, and is commonly eaten over rice.
 Curries may contain fish, meat, poultry, or shellfish, either alone or in combination with vegetables.
 Others are vegetarian.
 A masala mixture is a combination of dried or dry-roasted spices commonly homemade for some curries.

-Dry curries are cooked using small amounts of liquid, which is allowed to evaporate, leaving the other ingredients coated with the spice mixture.
-Wet curries contain significant amounts of sauce or gravy based on broth, coconut cream or coconut milk, dairy cream or yogurt, or legume purée, sautéed crushed onion, or tomato purée.

 Curry powder, a commercially prepared mixture of spices marketed in the West, was first exported to Britain in the 18th century when Indian merchants sold a concoction of spices, similar to garam masala, to the British East India Company returning to Britain.
 Other commercial mixes include curry pastes and Japanese-style curry roux (in block or powder form).